 In furniture, a use which is not yet so widespread but which has great potential unexpressed, is in furniture structures, kitchen cabinets, and, of course, doors and tops.
 The wide range of textures and finishes allows anodised aluminium to be used alongside other materials for high-end products.

 Although it did not come into common use until the 20th century, aluminium has been used in architecture since the late 19th century.
 One of the most representative examples of anodised aluminium’s resistance to corrosion and wear is the Empire State Building, an icon of Art Deco architecture.
-The aluminum frames of the facades of the New York skyscraper were only replaced, thanks to anodisation, in 1994, while the building dates 1931.
+The aluminum frames of the facades of the New York skyscraper were only replaced, thanks to anodisation, in 1994, while the building dates 1931, making a perfect example of the advantages of anodising aluminium for building design.

 3. Anodised aluminium for contemporary architecture